runningturtles/ChildCare/README.md

 Creating an instance of the API with:
 `api = myChildCareLib.ChildCareLib()`

 You can then simply use the interfaces to get your preferred data.
-The interfaces are decribed here: https://github.com/runningturtles/ChildCare/wiki.
+The interfaces are decribed here: https://github.com/runningturtles/ChildCare/wiki
 Demostration data can be found at: https://github.com/runningturtles/ChildCare/tree/main/Examples
+If you use your own data file, please make sure it has the same structure as the demo file.
+More information about the file structure at: https://github.com/runningturtles/ChildCare/wiki/Data-File-Structure
 `api.read_data("demo.csv")`
 `api.show_data(api.filter_by_year("2009"))`

 ## Documentation
-Find more information about the data structure and interfaces at: https://github.com/runningturtles/ChildCare/wiki
+Find more information for developers and users at:
+https://github.com/runningturtles/ChildCare/wiki